charliecalvert/CloudNotes/Assignments/AndroidX86Install.md

 - Android home screen running on your desktop.
 - Android App View
 - The Google Drive App

-- Google Docs with your shared Google Document in it.
+Let's skip the Google Docs shared document part of this assignment.
+It is no longer necessary.

 ## Hints